-SUMMER YOUTH CAMPS
+SUMMER OUTDOOR SKILLS CAMPS

 The cost of each camp is $250 per camper which includes all meals, instruction and activities, campsite, and facilities.
-Full and partial scholarships are available through our scholarship[ application.
+Full and partial scholarships are available through our scholarship application.